59de44955ebd/twitter-to-bsky/README.md

 It allows to automatically crosspost to [Bluesky](https://bsky.app/) when writing posts in the [Twitter/X](https://twitter.com/) web application in a desktop browser.

-While crossposting is generally considered a bad practice, in this case it makes sense, its pupose is to ease the transistion from X to Bluesky while there a still many users left that havn't followed on the new platform yet.
+While crossposting is generally considered a bad practice, in this case it makes sense, its purpose is to ease the transistion from X to Bluesky while there a still many users left that havn't followed on the new platform yet.

 Crossposting obviously only makes sense for generic posts that e.g. link to a news article or blog post, but not for replies, mentions, DMs etc. which are Twitter/X-specific.